Now get the smallest salary (the first in the list) and take the corresponding

 is an expression.
 It returns true if there is at least one element of

-collection e1
+collection e1 that satisfies

 Example: